 In October the 26th regiment was integrated into the Army of the Potomac in the First Brigade commanded by General Miles and Second Corps under Major General Hannock where, “They quickly gained the reputation of being the best skirmish regiment in the army, and were often selected to precede the division to come in contact with the enemy, and thereby took part in many hazardous advances.“3

-Then came General Ulysses Grant’s Overland Campaign.
+By May 1864 General Ulysses Grant begins his Overland Campaign.
 The 26th was assigned to the severest and deadliest engagements of the campaign.
 By the time the 26th reached Spotsylvania Court House they had marched thru the night in a storm and arrived just in time to join the Union line as it advanced.

 Ambulances used to move wounded from the battlefield to Fredericksburg; wounded waiting in Fredericksburg; a typical field hospital tent

-Somewhere in this horrific process John dies.
-Records also show that John’s parents receive “parental pensions”.
-First Susannah Hopkins and then Robert Hopkins, once she dies, receive these government pensions of $8/month.
-Rules in place at the time suggest parents could only receive these pensions if their child died.
-Susannah’s parental pension was back-dated from 1868 to 12 May 1864 when John was wounded.
-Though John’s exact death date is unconfirmed, it is likely before May 1865 given these pension records and the 26th Regiment Company A Muster Roll records.
+Records show that John’s parents receive “parental pensions”.
+First his mother Susannah Marie Hopkins and then his father Robert Hopkins, once she dies, receive these government pensions of $8/month.
+Rules in place at the time suggest parents could only receive these pensions if their child died and the parents were unable to survive without this support.

 So this is how John Hopkins ended up in Spotsylvania Court House, Virginia, fighting for the Union and giving up his life for the cause.